nus-cs2103-AY2223S1/tp/docs/team/augustdespair.md

 ### Project: HR Pro Max++

-HR Pro Max++ is a desktop team management application for SME company to manage their team members and project details.
+HR Pro Max++ is a desktop team management application for SME company to manage their team members, project details and their tasks.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.